nartc/tnc/src/content/blogs/macbook-dev-env.md

 ```

-c.
-Plugins.
+- Plugins.
 By default, `zsh` comes with various plugins and will enable `git` plugin by default. `git` plugin provides you with all kinds of `git` shortcuts.
 Check this [link](https://kapeli.com/cheat_sheets/Oh-My-Zsh_Git.docset/Contents/Resources/Documents/index) out.
 I have the following plugins enabled.
     - `colored-man-pages`: comes with `zsh`
     - `colorize`: comes with `zsh`
     - `zsh-syntax-highlighting`: [INSTALL.md](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md#oh-my-zsh)